Seller’s market for $2m-plus businesses

 At the $2 million-plus level, buyers are no longer limited to individual owner-operators.
 LINK Corporate works with three main buyer groups:

-- Strategic acquirers
+Strategic acquirers

 Competitors or businesses in adjacent industries or geographies looking for synergies or growth through acquisition.
-LINK Corporate don’t overlook the fact that those buyers could be in Australia or further afield. - Private syndicates and corporate jumpers
+LINK Corporate does not overlook the fact that those buyers could be in Australia or further afield.

-Small investor groups or individuals leaving corporate roles who pool capital to buy a business, often with one person stepping into a management role. - Passive investors
+Small investor groups or individuals leaving corporate roles who pool capital to buy a business, often with one person stepping into a management role.

-Buyers looking for managed businesses that generate solid returns without requiring daily involvement. - Private Equity
+Buyers looking for managed businesses that generate solid returns without requiring daily involvement.

-Professional investors seeking to bolt on businesses to existing platform companies they are growing by acquisition
+Professional investors seeking to bolt on businesses to existing platform companies they are growing by acquisition.

 Each buyer type brings different needs, timelines and criteria, which is why LINK’s corporate database is curated and constantly updated to ensure alignment.
 As a result, off-market offers are not uncommon, but the real value that LINK Corporate brings to vendors is the ability to strategically position and market a high value business.

 This capacity to act fast and protect sensitive information is a major comfort to vendors.
-“Sellers want discretion and certainty,” says Toresen.
-“That’s exactly what our process delivers.”
+Sellers want discretion and certainty, and LINK Corporate’s process is designed to deliver exactly that.

 Beyond the numbers: legacy matters too